baycom/nodeclock/README.md

 sudo systemctl start nodeclock

-Now you have installed the nodeclock service and you can point you local browser to http://localhost/manage
+Now you have installed the nodeclock service and you can point your local browser to http://localhost/manage If you know the ip address or the network name of the nodeclock system you should be able to access the Manage page from everywhere you like.

 On a Raspbian system you might want to install firefox: